uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/workshop-researcher-passports.md

   - Is a system like this needed?
 Yes, but adoption becomes key.
 Our numbers are smaller than those of very established TREs.
   - 5 safe's already sets the path for people verification
   - Process:
-    - Due diligence against bna fide "employee and employer" - treated as a single entity by LLC.
+    - Due diligence against bona fide "employee and employer" - treated as a single entity by LLC.
     - Conflicts.
 Look at CV, training and track record.
 How people who have multiple employers may have conflicts in application.
   - Question:
     - Who is going to do the accrediting of these passports?